pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Configuration.md

 ![Configuration Tab](./img/config-features.png)

 :::tip
-Features such as the Serial Rx, GPS, ESC Telemetry must be selected in the [Serial ports](#serial-ports) section before selecting the Feature here.
+Features such as the GPS must be selected in the [Serial ports](#serial-ports) section before selecting the Feature here.
 :::

 ## Serial Ports